← Back to Learning Hub

 What is referencing?

-Referencing is the practice of showing which sources have informed a piece of writing.
-A source might be a journal article, book, report, website, policy document, guideline, chapter, newspaper article or other published material.
+A source might be a journal article, book, report, website, policy document, guideline, chapter or other published material.

 Referencing is not only about formatting.
-It is part of the evidence trail in written work.
 A clear reference helps another person find the same source, check the details, and understand how the source has contributed to the writing.

 Citation